-A Collection of 59 Clay & Metal Buddhist Votives, 15th through 19th Century
+A Collection of 31 Clay & Metal Buddhist Votives Burma Myanmar,18th -19th Century

 |Size||5cm - 12cm|

 Bronze moulds were used to make clay images that were stamped out & sun dried & then individually painted with gold or silver.
-They were made in different scenes of the Buddha’s life.
-This collection shows many different styles of these clay & metal votives.
+They were made in many different types some of the Buddha’s and scenes of the historical Buddha’s life , Bodhisattva’s and other deities.

 Votives were also used to fill the inside a Pagoda or Shrine, others were kept as memories of visits to important Buddhist Shrines or temples.
 In Thailand & Burma ancient clay votive are highly regarded as protection & worn in metal cased necklaces.